jasminekay505/Deja-Brew/README.md

 WHEN I try to view details about a brewery,
 THEN I am prompted to login.
 WHEN I try to login,
-THEN I can either my email and password or have the option to sign up.
+THEN I can either enter my email and password or have the option to sign up.
 WHEN I choose to sign up,
 THEN I enter my name, email and passowrd and confirm I am over 21.
 WHEN I view the main page,